Founders Journey - Baremetrics

 2. Annual Run Rate (ARR)

-The annual run rate forecasts your current revenue over the next 12 months.
-It is based on the assumption that nothing should change in the next year.
+ARR (Annual Run Rate) is defined as a projection that forecasts your current revenue over the next 12 months.
+The annual run rate is based on the assumption that nothing should change in the next year.
 It is predicated on the assumption of no new clients, no churn, and no additions.

-While this is an improbable scenario, the measure itself assists company leaders in considering the one-year horizon.
+While this is an improbable scenario, the measure itself helps company leaders consider the one-year horizon.

 3. Net Revenue